BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 ### Holes in the latent space

-There are a number of issues with VAE.
+VAE as a generative model has a number of known issues.

 One of the obvious problems is the fact that training data points oftentimes do not cover the whole latent space, and even smoothening $\bf z$ through randomness does not cure this problem entirely.
 In the worst-case scenario